Lab Rules

 1. Be present during normal working hours (9:30 AM-5:30 PM +/- 30 mins) so that your colleagues can find you when they need to.
 If you need to take time off, please email both Mingxia and Simon ahead of time so that we can plan accordingly.

 2. Back up your raw data routinely.
-Journals may request raw data, including your notes, for publication.
+Journals will request raw data (e.g., uncropped western blots with ladders on the side), including your notes, for publication.
+Flow cytometry will require data for all gating strategies.

 3. Document your experiments carefully, including all details, on a daily basis.
 Some journals are now requesting this as well.